onthebusiness/harelang.org/content/tutorials/introduction.md

       more detail throughout the remainder of the tutorial.

-      The first line is an *import* which pulls in the [fmt] module from the standard library &mdash; click that link to view the documentation for this module.
+      The first line is an *import* which pulls in the [fmt] module from the standard library&nbsp;&mdash; click that link to view the documentation for this module.
 The purpose of this module is formatting text, and one of the functions it provides is [println], which formats some text and prints it to the program's output along with a new line.

       [fmt]: https://docs.harelang.org/fmt
       [println]: https://docs.harelang.org/fmt#println